dr-natetorious/TIM-8150-Artifical_Intelligence/Week6_MultiAgent/Readings/README.md

 Hjorth A, Head B, Brady C, Wilensky U. LevelSpace: A NetLogo Extension for Multi-Level Agent-Based Modeling.
 Journal of Artificial Societies & Social Simulation.
 2020;23(1):1-24.
 Accessed November 7, 2020.
 [EBSCOHost](https://search-ebscohost-com.proxy1.ncu.edu/login.aspx?direct=true&db=edo&AN=142602866&site=eds-live). [levelspace.pdf](levelspace.pdf).

+One of the challenges with cellular automata comes from constraining the model into 2-D (micro decisions + macro aggregators).
+However, many real-world problems are more complex that have K-dimensions.
+For instance, two of those cells might influence a third.
+The authors provide an example of (1) groups of houses, (2) people moving in/out, and (3) who chooses to be their neighbors (eg., loud college kids discourage families).

 ## Biologically driven artificial intelligence (2019)

 Hole KJ, Ahmad S. Biologically Driven Artificial Intelligence.
 Computer.
 2019;52(8):72-75. doi:10.1109/MC.2019.2917455.
 [BioDrivenAI.pdf](BioDrivenAI.pdf)